 Psychosocial factors include repressed and unresolved past emotions, trauma, beliefs, behaviors, unhealthy family dynamics, and relationship styles.
 Why has Western Medicine excluded this key component in the healing process?

-Psychosocial Factors Was Excluded for Over 400 years
+Psychosocial Factors Were Excluded for Over 400 Years

 “It is time to acknowledge that our belief in disease as a direct reflection of mental state is largely folklore.” – New England Journal of Medicine, 1985